-Perhaps I should have more strongly defended formula, but I didn’t realize it was necessary because formula is a perfectly healthy way to feed a baby and it has definitely saved lives.
+Before going any further, I want to be very clear that formula is a perfectly healthy way to feed a baby and it has definitely saved lives.

 I’d like to be able to be able to talk about this phrase from a less emotional standpoint.
-I’ve boiled my post down to a single point that does not address formula or breastmilk and that seemed to get lost before.
+I’ve boiled my thoughts down to a single point that does not address formula or breast milk.

 It comes down to semantics.